MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-D-Safety-Special-Radio-Services/part-90-Private-Land-Mobile-Radio-Services/subpart-S-Regulations-Governing-Licensing-Use-Frequencies-806824-851869-896901-935940-MHz-Bands/subjectgroup-ECFRdf8f02eb67c6e14-Policies-Governing-Processing-Applications-Selection-Assignment-Frequencies-Use-806824-MHz-851869-MHz-896901-MHz-935940-MHz-Bands/section-90.617.md

 |     321a      |                                            321a-331a-341a-361a                                             |
 |Single Channels|326, 327, 332, 337, 338, 342, 343, 344, 345, 356, 326a, 327a, 332a, 337a, 338a, 342a, 343a, 344a, 345a, 356a|

 (3) The channels listed in Table 1B are available within 113 km (70 mi) of the center city coordinates of Atlanta, GA to eligible applicants in the Public Safety Category.
-The center city coordinates of Atlanta, GA - for the purposes of the rule - are defined as 33°44′55″ NL, 84°23′17″ WL.
+The center city coordinates of Atlanta, GA—for the purposes of the rule—are defined as 33°44′55″ NL, 84°23′17″ WL.
 800 MHz high density cellular systems as defined in § 90.7 are prohibited on these channels.
 These channels are available for intercategory sharing as indicated in § 90.621(e).

-Table 1B - Public Safety Pool 806-813.5/851-858.5 MHz Band Channels for Atlanta, GA

-[138 Channels]

 |   Group No.   |                                               Channel Nos.                                                |
 |---------------|-----------------------------------------------------------------------------------------------------------|